joshuasami/EmotionTool/ReadMe.md

 ## Citation

-If you use E.T. in your research, please cite the following works:
+If you use E.T. in your research, please cite the following work:

     Bräuer, J. S., & Streubel, B. (2024).
 EmotionTool (ET1.0).
 Zenodo. https://doi.org/10.5281/zenodo.11244222